 When creep is climb-controlled, vacancy diffusion kinetics influence the creep rate, and thus, an examination of the activation energies could provide additional information on the operating mechanism.
 In order to determine the activation energy, creep experiments were carried out at different temperatures at a constant stress level of 100 MPa.
-The minimum strain rates obtained are plotted as a function of inverse temperature in Fig. 9 for the eutectoid and off-eutectoid alloys together with the strain rates determined at a plastic strain of 0.04 for the eutectoid composition.
-The values for the activation energy obtained from the slopes of these Arrhenius plots for the fully lamellar Fe-61Al alloy are (321 \pm 26) kJ/mol and (338 \pm 21) kJ/mol for the minimum strain rate and the strain rate at a strain of 0.04 respectively.
-Both these values are above those reported in the literature by Eggersmann et al. [45,46], for self-diffusion of Fe (265 kJ/mol), as well as for diffusion of In and Zn in B2-ordered Fe-50Al (258 kJ/mol); In and Zn are the usual substitutes for Al due to the lack of suitable Al tracers [45].
-The values provided by Eggersmann [45,46], are also supported by Nakamura et al. [47] for off-stoichiometric Fe-48Al of 250 kJ/mol for Fe- and 249 kJ/mol for Al-diffusion using single phase diffusion couples.
-Additionally, the coarsening behavior of a fully lamellar $FeAl/FeAl_2$ material has been characterized with an activation energy of 265 kJ/mol [36].
+The minimum strain rates obtained are plotted as a function of inverse temperature in Figure 9 for the eutectoid and off-eutectoid alloys together with the strain rates determined at a plastic strain of 0.04 for the eutectoid composition.
+The values for the activation energy obtained from the slopes of these Arrhenius plots for the fully lamellar Fe-61Al alloy are (321 ± 26) kJ/mol and (338 ± 21) kJ/mol for the minimum strain rate and the strain rate at a strain of 0.04, respectively.
+Both these values are above those reported in the literature by Eggersmann et al. [41], [42] for self-diffusion of Fe (265 kJ/mol), as well as for diffusion of In and Zn in B2-ordered Fe-50Al (258 kJ/mol); In and Zn are the usual substitutes for Al due to the lack of suitable Al tracers [42].
+The values provided by Eggersmann [41], [42] are also supported by Nakamura et al. [43] for off-stoichiometric Fe-48Al of 250 kJ/mol for Fe- and 249 kJ/mol for Al-diffusion using single phase diffusion couples.
+Additionally, the coarsening behavior of a fully lamellar FeAl/FeAl2 material has been characterized with an activation energy of 265 kJ/mol [32].
 Thus, while coarsening itself occurs during creep, it does not appear to be the rate determining factor.
 The additional stress that is applied in creep activates other processes which are responsible for creep deformation.

-In contrast to the above discussion, reported values in the literature for activation energy for creep of B2-ordered Fe-(39-49)Al of 460 kJ/ mol by Whittenberger [48] and 395 kJ/mol by Jimenez & Frommeyer [44] are significantly higher than the values for self-diffusion but no clear explanation has been provided for this remarkable difference.
-It is worth noting that the diffusion data were collected in the temperature range of 500-1200 °C whereas creep data were only generated between 600 and 800 °C and therefore it is not clear whether the degree of disorder and/or the types of complex aggregates of point defects may have influenced the reported activation energy values.
-Thus, according to the phase diagram from Kubaschewski [49] a transition from $\alpha_2(l)$ to $\alpha_2(h)$ occurs at ~ 800 °C in stoichiometric B2, a phenomenon that was originally reported by Köster and Gödecke [50].
-Other studies [51,52] have examined the nature of point defects and their mobility in FeAl alloys and claim that for Al concentration greater than 35 at.% in FeAl, triple defect aggregates have to be considered in the $\alpha_2(l)$ region whereas in the $\alpha_2(h)$ regime, additional di-vacancies are formed.
+In contrast to the above, reported values in the literature for activation energy for creep of B2ordered Fe-(39-49)Al of 460 kJ/mol by Whittenberger [44] and 395 kJ/mol by Jimenez & Frommeyer [40] are significantly higher than the values for self-diffusion but no clear explanation has been provided for this remarkable difference.
+It is worth noting that the diffusion data were collected in the temperature range of 500 to 1200 °C whereas creep data were only generated between 600 to 800 °C and therefore it is not clear whether the degree of disorder and/or the types of complex aggregates of point defects may have influenced the activation energy.
+Thus, according to the phase diagram from Kubaschewski [45] a transition from $\alpha_2(1)$ to $\alpha_2(h)$ occurs at ~ 800 °C in stoichiometric B2, a phenomenon that was originally reported by Köster and Gödecke [46].
+Other studies [47], [48] have examined the nature of point defects and their mobility in FeAl alloys and claim that for Al concentration greater than 35 at.% in FeAl, triple defect aggregates have to be considered in the $\alpha_2(l)$ region whereas in the $\alpha_2(h)$ regime additional di-vacancies are formed.

-The activation energy for creep of single-phase FeAl2 and the activation energies for self-diffusion of Fe and Al in FeAl2 are not readily available in literature.
-For this reason, the activation energy for creep of single phase FeAl2 was characterized in this investigation in the temperature range 650 °C-800 °C at a nominal stress level of 100 MPa and found to be 309 \pm 83 kJ/mol (see Fig. 9b).
-This value matches well with the values obtained for the dual phase material, confirming that the creep behavior is primarily determined by the more creep resistant FeAl2 phase.
+The activation energy for creep of single-phase FeAl2 as well as the activation energies for self-diffusion of Fe and Al in FeAl2 are not readily available in literature.
+For this reason, the activation energy for creep of single phase FeAl2 material was characterized in this investigation in the temperature range of 650 °C to 800 °C at a nominal stress level of 100 MPa and found to be 309 ± 83 kJ/mol (see Figure 9b).
+This value matches well the values obtained for the dual phase material, confirming that the creep behavior is primarily determined by the more creep resistant FeAl2 phase.